iLCSoft/iLCUtil/streamlog/Readme.md

 ### Thread log file:

-Log message in a file dedicated to the caller thread, meaning that each thread in the program has its own log file but uses the same sink and logger.
+Log messages in a file dedicated to the caller thread, meaning that each thread in the program has its own log file but uses the same sink and logger.
 The purpose of this sink is to help for debugging multi-threaded programs by looking at the log of each thread separately.

 ```cpp
 #include <streamlog/streamlog.h>